scissors.paper.wok

 1. The Sauce – Over the years I’ve made the dipping sauce a variety of ways.
 At this stage I’ve settled on what I like to call the best and most versatile soy dipping sauce.
 Why?
 Because it’s so tasty and can be used in a variety of ways!
 I use it not only for this dish, but often when dipping sauce is required, for flavouring dishes, and as a seasoning on rice.

-Dipping Sauce Recipe (makes 250ml)
+Dipping Sauce Recipe (makes 250ml)50g palm sugar

 60ml boiling water